 Here are a few limitations that expats may face with the Iqama:

-• Your Iqama/ Iqama number is attached to all legal business in Saudi Arabia
+- Your Iqama/ Iqama number is attached to all legal businesses in Saudi Arabia;

-• You must have an Iqama to open a bank account in Saudi Arabia, rent a home, get mobile services, register for utilities etc.
+- You must have an Iqama to open a bank account in Saudi Arabia, rent accommodation, get mobile services, register for utilities, etc.;

-• If you must exit and reenter the country, while the work permit and iqama are authorised, you have to obtain an exit and re-entry permit.
+- If you must exit and reenter the country while the work permit and Iqama are authorized, you have to obtain an exit and re-entry permit from your HR department.

-• You can always check yours and your family`s / dependents, iqama status, including the fees on the Ministry of interior`s webpage and via the app Absher.
+- You can always check your and your family's / dependents, Iqama status, and fees on the Ministry of Interior's webpage and via the Absher app.

 Good to know:

-You are required to be respectful towards Islamic laws and regulations of the country, as well as towards the values and traditions of Saudi society.
-Any displays of disrespect towards the Saudi standard are the risk of Iqama cancellation.
+You are required to be respectful of Islamic laws and regulations of the country, as well as towards the values and traditions of Saudi society.
+Any acts of disrespect towards Saudi standards may result in the cancellation of your Iqama.

 What happens if you work in Saudi Arabia without a visa?